Riverside Truck Accident Lawyers

 What to Expect from the Personal Injury Claims Process

 Recovering compensation after a truck accident can be a lengthy and complex process.
 At BD&J, we understand that you likely have many questions about what you can expect.

 While every case is different, and no outcome is guaranteed, there are certain things you can expect from the personal injuryprocess:

 - The process begins with your free initial consultation.
 During the consultation, we’ll listen to you as you describe how the accident occurred, what injuries you suffered, and how the incident has affected your life.
 If we believe you have a viable claim, we will accept your case.

 - Next, we’ll conduct an independent investigation into the events surrounding the accident.
 Our team often works with accident reconstruction specialists and other experts in order to determine exactly what caused the accident and the impact it has had on your physical, emotional, and financial well-being.

 - Following the investigation, your legal team will put together what is known as a “demand package.”
-This is essentially a letter outlining our injuries and other damages, as well as your settlement request.
-After reviewing the letter, the opposing party with either accept or reject the demand or provide a counter-offer.
+This is essentially a letter outlining your injuries and other damages, as well as your settlement request.
+After reviewing the letter, the opposing party will either accept or reject the demand or provide a counter-offer.

 - If a fair settlement cannot be reached, we will then elevate your claim to litigation.
 This means that our attorneys will file a personal injury lawsuit on your behalf.
 If your case does proceed to trial, our team will guide you through the discovery phase, mediation, and trial, as well as any appeals the opposing party may file.